-As of June 30, 2018, the DDA held long-term, partially depreciated capital assets of just over \$1.03 billion.
-This balance consisted primarily of various parcels of land and the Arena of over \$981 million, as well as more than \$13.9 million invested in the Kennedy Garage and \$16.7 million in the 150 Michigan Garage.
+As of June 30, 2019, the DDA held long-term, partially depreciated capital assets of just under \$1.04 billion.
+This balance consisted primarily of various parcels of land and the Arena of roughly \$985 million, as well as more than \$12.1 million invested in the Kennedy Garage and \$15.1 million in the 150 Michigan Garage.
 This activity is summarized in Note E to the financial statements.

-The DDA had approximately \$48.1 million in previously issued bonds outstanding as of June 30, 2018, which is a decrease of eight percent from June 30, 2017.
-The decrease is due to debt service payments on the bonds, which were made in accordance with the schedule of payments required in the bond issuance, as well as a \$3 million additional defeasance.
-On July 1, 2018, a scheduled debt service payment was made, further decreasing the outstanding balance of the bonds.
+The DDA had approximately \$43.3 million in non-catalyst revenue bonds outstanding as of June 30, 2019, and approximately \$284.8 million in catalyst revenue bonds.
+On July 1, 2019, a scheduled debt service payment was made, further decreasing the outstanding balance of the bonds.
 This activity is summarized in Note G to the financial statements.